-- Initiatives should demonstrate clearly the social impact of the project with emphasis on beneficiaries in economically marginalised areas. - This includes social impact such as the ability of the intervention to create new jobs, support businesses, provide selfemployment to informal sector businesses and beneficiaries, etc. - Initiatives should be informed by a theory of change that clearly links the proposed intervention to the intended social impact.
-This link should be plausible, demonstrable and measurable, and should not rest on unrealistic assumptions. - Social impact measures need to be recognised and measured as per Jobs Fund indicator protocols as articulated in the terms of reference, as well as included under the initiative's project-specific indicators (i.e. measures established by the applicant for their specific project).
+- Initiatives should clearly demonstrate the social impact of the project with emphasis on participants in economically marginalised areas. - This includes social impact such as the ability of the intervention to create new jobs, support businesses, provide selfemployment to informal sector businesses and participants, etc. - Initiatives should be informed by a theory of change that clearly links the proposed intervention to the intended social impact.
+This link should be plausible, demonstrable and measurable, and should not rest on unrealistic assumptions. - Social impact metrics must be measured as per the Jobs Fund indicator protocols as articulated in this Terms of Reference